-El Quetzal offers in-depth tours every day of a nearby cacao farm.
-Book a tour today and try some of our famous brownies!
+El Quetzal offers in-depth chocolate tours every day.
+Book a tour today and try some of our famous Mindo brownies made with Mindo Chocolate!

 Seven days per week from 10:00 am to 5:00 pm, we offer in-depth tours so that you can see our process and learn how chocolate is made from "bean to bar".
 We first began making chocolate because we couldn't find quality chocolate in and around Mindo.
 Since 2008, we've been on a journey to make the best chocolate possible, a long process that starts on local family farms and ends in our hand-wrapped bars at El Quetzal.